wandevs/wandevs.org/docs/wanchain-overview.md

 Bitcoin was launched in 2009 by an anonymous individual named Satoshi Nakamoto.
 In his whitepaper Satoshi outlined his vision for "A peer to peer electronic cash system".
 As time went by, Bitcoin started getting traction and was increasingly used in commerce.
 Ethereum was launched in 2015 with the intent of creating a network for "programmable money" which could one day become the backbone of a new decentralized financial system.

-Time went by, and many new blockchains started to appear each one for a different use case privacy, scalability, governance...
+Time went by, and many new blockchains started to appear each one for a different use case scalability, governance...
 These protocols all had a different vision, roadmap and community.
 It became obvious that the future of this industry would depend on many heterogenous blockchains which would each have its own set of rules and governance processes.

 These blockchains would each be in their own bubble, siloed and closed to the outside.